Page last updated - 6 March, 2019

-(This policy was agreed at the Circuit Meeting held on 15th March 2016.
-It will be reviewed by that meeting in March 2017).
+This policy was agreed at the Circuit Meeting held at Eston Grange Methodist Church on 12th September 2018.
+It will be reviewed/refreshed in September 2019.

-The Methodist Church, along with the whole Christian community, believes that each person has a value and dignity which comes directly from God’s creation of male and female in God’s own image and likeness.
+The Methodist Church, along with the whole Christian community, believes each person has a value and dignity which comes directly from God’s creation of humans in God’s own image and likeness.
 Christians see this as fulfilled by God’s re-creation of us in Christ.
 Among other things, this implies a duty to value all people as bearing the image of God and therefore to protect them from harm.

-The Middlesbrough & Eston Methodist Circuit is committed to the safeguarding and protection of all children, young people and vulnerable adults and that the needs of children or of people when they are vulnerable is paramount.
+The Middlesbrough & Eston Methodist Circuit is committed to the safeguarding and protection of all children, young people and adults and affirms that the needs of children or of people when they are vulnerable and at risk are paramount.

-This policy is intended to be dynamic and is designed to support the Church in being a safe, supportive and caring community for children, young people, vulnerable adults, for survivors of abuse, for communities and for those affected by any form of abuse.
+This policy addresses the safeguarding of children, young people and vulnerable adults.
+It is intended to be a dynamic policy.
+It is intended to support the Church in being a safe supportive and caring community for children, young people, vulnerable adults, for survivors of abuse, for communities and for those affected by abuse.

-The Middlesbrough & Eston Methodist Circuit fully supports the Connexional statement reiterated in Creating Safer Space 2007:
+The Middlesbrough & Eston Methodist Circuit fully agrees with the Connexional statement reiterated in Creating Safer Space 2007:

-The Middlesbrough & Eston Methodist Circuit recognises the serious issue of the abuse of children and vulnerable adults acknowledging that this may take the form of physical, emotional, sexual, financial, spiritual or institutional abuse or neglect.
-It fully appreciates the effects these may have on people and their development, including spiritual and religious development.
-It accepts its responsibility for ensuring that all people are safe in its care and that their dignity and right to be heard is upheld.
-It accepts its responsibility to support, to listen and to work for healing with survivors, offenders, communities and those who care about them.
-It takes seriously the promotion of welfare so that each of us can reach our full potential in God’s grace.
+The Middlesbrough & Eston Methodist Circuit recognises the serious issue of the abuse of children and vulnerable adults and recognises that this may take the form of physical, emotional, sexual, financial, spiritual, institutional abuse or neglect, abuse using social media or human trafficking.
+It acknowledges the effects these may have on people and their development, including spiritual and religious development.
+It accepts its responsibility for ensuring that all people are safe in its care and that their dignity and right to be heard is maintained.
+It accepts its responsibility to support, listen to and work for healing with survivors, offenders, communities and those who care about them.
+It takes seriously the issues of promotion of welfare so that each of us can reach our full potential in God’s grace.

-The Middlesbrough & Eston Methodist Circuit commits itself to ensuring the implementation of Connexional Safeguarding Policy; HM Government legislation and guidance and to safe practice in the circuit and in the churches.
+The Middlesbrough & Eston Methodist Circuit commits itself to ensuring the implementation of Connexional Safeguarding Policy; government legislation and guidance and safe practice in the circuit and in the churches.

-The Middlesbrough & Eston Methodist Circuit commits itself to the provision of support, advice and training for lay and ordained people to ensure that people are clear and confident about their roles and responsibilities in safeguarding and promoting the welfare of children and adults who may be vulnerable.
+The Middlesbrough & Eston Methodist Circuit commits itself to the provision of support, advice and training for lay and ordained people that will ensure people are clear and confident about their roles and responsibilities in safeguarding and promoting the welfare of children and adults who may be vulnerable.

-The purposes of this safeguarding policy are to ensure procedures are in place and that people are clear about roles and responsibilities for children and vulnerable adults in our care and using our premises.
-It is to be read in conjunction with the Methodist Safeguarding Handbook (2010).
+The purposes of this safeguarding policy are to ensure procedures are in place and people are clear about roles and responsibilities for children and vulnerable adults in our care and using our premises.
+It is to be read in conjunction with the Safeguarding Policy, Procedures and Guidance for the Methodist Church (2017).

-The Middlesbrough & Eston Circuit has appointed Mark Braithwaite as Circuit Safeguarding Advisor and supports him in his role.
+The Middlesbrough & Eston Methodist Circuit has appointed Mark Braithwaite as Circuit Safeguarding Officer and supports him in his role.

 a) Roles and responsibilities